-If you live in a region that gets cold weather, “snow day” is a term you’re most likely familiar with.
+If you live in a region that gets cold weather, you’re most likely familiary with the term “snow day.”
 Here in northeastern Pennsylvania, we definitely get our share of snow days each winter!

 All that snow, ice, and wind can be inconvenient, for sure – but it can also end up being a lot of fun.